-As of December 31, 2021, we had a working capital deficit of \$200.0 million, including cash and equivalents of \$147.4 million.
-Our working capital decreased \$579.6 million from a working capital surplus of \$379.6 million at December 31, 2020 including cash and equivalents of \$617.3 million, due primarily to the impact of decreased cash balances, increased deferred revenue and increased current portion of contingent consideration being partially offset by increased accounts receivable.
+As of December 31, 2022, we had a working capital deficit of \$395.0 million, including cash and equivalents of \$78.6 million.
+Our working capital decreased \$195.0 million from a working capital deficit of \$200.0 million at December 31, 2021 including cash and equivalents of \$147.4 million, due primarily to a decrease in cash balances and increases in accounts payable and deferred revenue, partially offset by increased accounts receivable, increased inventory balances, and higher prepaid expenses.
 To date, we have experienced no loss or lack of access to our cash and equivalents; however, we can provide no assurances that access to our cash and equivalents will not be impacted by adverse conditions in the financial markets.
 Our strategy in managing our working capital is generally to apply the cash generated from our operations that remains after satisfying our working capital and capital expenditure requirements, along with share repurchase and dividend programs, to reduce the unhedged portion of our indebtedness under our Credit Agreement and to minimize our cash balances.